 While the above may sound simple, there are a wide array of styles and product brands to choose from, along with prices that range from affordable to expensive.
 Each type of glove accomplishes the job but may do so a bit differently.
 While this is true, there are a few essential things to look for when purchasing new gloves.

-Manufacturers of cruiser gloves and other types of biker gloves are now using many years of feedback from riders, along with information from extensive studies of injuries caused by motorcycle crashes to engineer the features like the ones mentioned above.
+Manufacturers of cruiser gloves and other types of motorcycle riding gloves are now using many years of feedback from riders, along with information from extensive studies of injuries caused by motorcycle crashes to engineer the features like the ones mentioned above.
 While these features result in a higher cost than regular gloves, it’s well worth the extra investment.

 Now that several of the features of gloves are known compared to traditional leather gloves, it’s a good idea to get to know more about the design, or anatomy, of modern gloves.
 Each part of the glove is described in more detail here.

 This is the part of the glove designed to cover the top or back of the hand.
 It needs to be tough and thick to provide protection from crashes, as well as rocks or bugs that may impact the knuckles while riding.
 In many cases, the upper section of the glove is made from natural hides, such as cowhides.

 This term refers to the strips of fabric that are used to connect the upper part of the glove to the palm.
 It’s found in between the fingers and is often ventilated to help keep the hands cool.